haoyuanz13/My-CUDA-Work/README.md

 A repository to store my cuda codes, including some common-used kernels.

 ## Deps
-You are supposed to get a GPU workspace first, below shows my one,
+You are supposed to get a GPU workspace first, below is one of the succeeded examples,
 - `Ubuntu` 16.04
 - `Opencv` ≥ 3.1
 - `CUDA` 10.0